Presbyterianism in the United States: Old Side–New Side Controversy (1730–1758)

 Tensions between the two sides continued to escalate.
 When the Synod met in May 1741, relations between the two factions had reached the breaking point.
 By the time the meeting had concluded, a definite split had occurred.
 The Old Side retained control of the Synod of Philadelphia, and it immediately required unconditional subscription to the Westminster Confession with no option to state scruples.

 The New Side was initially organized as the Conjunct Presbyteries of New Brunswick and Londonderry.
 In 1745, the Presbytery of New York, led by moderate revivalist Jonathan Dickinson, left the Philadelphia Synod and joined the Conjunct Presbyteries to form the New Side Synod of New York.
 The new Synod required subscription to the Westminster Confession in accordance with the Adopting Act, but no college degrees were required for ordination.

 While the controversy raged, American Presbyterians were also concerned with expanding their influence.
-In 1740, a New York Board of the Society in Scotland for the Propagation of Christian Knowledge was established.
+In 1740, a New York Board of the Society in Scotland for Propagating Christian Knowledge was established.
 Four years later, David Brainerd was assigned as a missionary to the Native Americans.
 New Side Presbyterians were responsible for founding the College of New Jersey (later, Princeton University), primarily to train ministers, in 1746.
 In 1755, the New Side Synod created the Presbytery of Hanover (named for Hanover County, Virginia), which encompassed Virginia and the Carolinas.
 In addition, the Old Side Synod had one minister located in the South.

 By 1758, both sides were ready for reconciliation.
 Over the years, New Side revivalism had become less radical.
 At the same time, Old Side Presbyterians were experiencing numerical decline and were eager to share in the New Side's vitality and growth.
 The two synods merged to become the Synod of New York and Philadelphia.
 The united Synod required unqualified subscription to the Westminster Confession, but clergy candidates would also be examined for their "experimental acquaintance with religion" (i.e. their personal conversion experiences).

 Following America's victory in the Revolutionary War, the Synod of New York and Philadelphia proposed the creation of a national Presbyterian Church in the United States of America.
 The first General Assembly met in 1789.